owncloud-archive/documentation/admin_manual/maintenance/migrating.rst

 Example migration
 =================

-.. note:: For this example to work, you need **ssh** on both servers and the **PermitRootLogin** to be set to "yes" on the new server.
+.. note:: For this example to work, you need this on both servers:

+* Ubuntu 16.04
+* SSH
+* PermitRootLogin set to "yes"
+* network

+optional:

+* Domain Name
+* modules: smb-client nfs-common rpcbin

 Install SSH::